othomantegazza/eda-class/readme.md

-:milky\_way: Material for an Upcoming Course in EDA
+:milky\_way: Material for a Class in Exploratory Data Analysis
 ================

   - [:notes: Info](#notes-info)